 I couldn’t wait to download her book and once the purchase was made, I was shocked at how much stuff I got.
 It was an ebook of over 100 pages, plus exercise videos, plus a meal planning guide, plus a quick start guide, plus, plus, plus.
 Her stuff made sense.
-It is current on the research for the best ways to loose weight.
+It is current on the research for the best ways to lose weight.
 I could do it with grocery store food and basic home equipment like a stability ball and dumbbells.
 I could use protein supplements if I wanted to, but I didn’t have to.
 She promised the exercises only took 15 minutes a day.
 I could do this.

 The e-book package came with a one month free membership to clubFYM (after the first month there is a subscription fee that you can cancel at any time), where Holly posts her new workouts every month plus pops in to give advice and encouragement daily.
 Even better it’s a place where I keep my personal journal, recording how I feel about the journey and write down my favorite meals, recipes and workouts.
 It’s a place where I can connect with other women on the same journey and give and receive encouragement.

 Without ClubFYM I would have given up long ago, like I always do.
 Even though her program is the best, and I get more good food than anywhere else, losing weight and getting stronger is hard work.
 Sometimes I don’t feel like making good choices.
 And after so many bad choices in a row, I feel like giving up.
 But the FYM girls understand this and encoruage me through it.
 I can do this, and you can too.